CNN anchor gives birth on bathroom floor after shock 13-minute labour

 ‘My husband @mattmrivera & I are thrilled to introduce our daughter, Grey Hunt Rivera—though really, she introduced herself,” Kasie Hunt wrote on Instagram

-CNN anchor Kasie Hunt has revealed that she gave birth on the bathroom floor of her home after a shock 13-minute labour.
+CNN anchor Kasie Hunt has revealed that she gave birth on the bathroom floor of her home after a shocking 13-minute labour.

-Ms Hunt, an anchor and chief national affairs analyst at the network, welcomed daughter Grey Hunt Rivera on Wednesday, weighing a healthy 8 lbs 4 oz.
+Ms Hunt, an anchor and chief national affairs analyst at the network, welcomed daughter Grey Hunt Rivera on Wednesday.

-The newborn caught both of her parents by surprise with her sudden arrival which left them with no time to even call 911.
+The newborn, weighing a healthy 8 lbs 4 oz, caught both of her parents by surprise with her sudden arrival which left them with no time to even call 911.

 “WELCOMING HERSELF TO THE WORLD: My husband @mattmrivera & I are thrilled to introduce our daughter, Grey Hunt Rivera—though really, she introduced herself,” Ms Hunt wrote in an Instagram post.